-Germany and the European Union have a particular interest in developments in their immediate neighbourhood.
-Under the auspices of the European Neighbourhood Policy (ENP) the EU therefore promotes closer political, economic and societal ties with its neighbouring states, as well as relations among these states.
+Germany and the EU have a particular interest in developments in their immediate neighbourhood.
+Under the European Neighbourhood Policy the EU thus promotes political and economic reforms in its neighbouring countries aimed at strengthening stability, democracy and prosperity.
+It also fosters closer political, economic and people-to-people relations between these countries and the EU and relations among the countries themselves.

-Following the historic changes in the former Soviet Union, and given our shared values, the Partnership provides an opportunity to support our eastern partners on their way to becoming democratic societies based on the rule of law.
-The Eastern Partnership promotes the reform course these countries have embarked on and offers EU support that gives additional impetus to their political, economic and societal transformation.
+The Eastern Partnership provides a framework for supporting the EU’s eastern partners on the basis of shared values on their path to becoming democratic societies based on the rule of law and market economy principles.
+The Eastern Partnership promotes a reform course by the partner governments and offers EU support that gives additional impetus to their political, economic and social transformation.

 How does the Eastern Partnership work?